-Hey guys, check out these cute fresh watermelon lollies!
-They're healthy, thirst-quenching and perfect for both kids and grown-ups alike.
-Unlike regular ice lollies, these 'lollies' aren't frozen, we just use fresh, crisp fruit and skewer them onto kebab sticks.
+Check out these cute fresh watermelon lollies!
+They're a healthy treat, thirst-quenching and perfect for both kids and grown-ups alike.

 Additionally, we use cookie cutters to make them into cool shapes within shapes.
 You can customise your own designs with whichever cookie cutters you have available to you!
-They are irresistible to kids and it's a fun way to get them involved in making healthy, nutritious fruity treats.

 If you like the idea of skewering things onto kebab sticks, look at these Valentine's sugar cookies!